openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 ##### The Danger Snowballs

 Raz is fighting off a sentient pool of Oozing Space Ichor when he attempts a slashing attack with his plasma blade.
 The dice fail him, and Raz watches in horror as the slime seems completely unphased by the attack.
-In fact, the strike has split the Ichor in half, and Raz now has two writing masses of ooze to fight.
+In fact, the strike has split the Ichor in half, and Raz now has two writhing masses of ooze to fight.

 Drustina casts a spell to coat the ground in a sheet of ice, attempting to inflict the *knockdown* bane on the troll that is closing distance with her.
 Her roll fails, though, and the GM decides that instead of being tripped, the slipperiness of the ice actually boosts the troll’s advance, and he immediately closes the distance between himself and the sorceress.

 ##### The Information is False

 Sergeant O’Dell attempts to invoke the *heal* boon in order close a gunshot wound suffered by one of her fellow troopers.
 Unfortunately, she assesses the wound incorrectly, attempting to remove a bullet that actually went clean through.
-The extra pain inflicted on the trooper as O’Dell digs around for the bullet knocks her patient unconscious.
+The patient falls unconscious from the extreme pain caused by O'Dell digging around for a non-existent slug.

 Inspector Bell attempts to blast one of the werewolves besetting her party with a shell of silver buckshot from her trusty sawed-off.
 She watches in horror, however, as the silver holds no power over the fiends.
 Their investigation was incorrect; these are no ordinary lycanthropes.